-With Patrick Morris, Contributor – Motley Fool
+With Patrick Morris, Contributor of Motley Fool

-He also talks about Buffett’s caution against the dangers of timing.
 As Buffett puts it: “With a wonderful business, you can figure out what will happen; you can’t figure out when it will happen.
 You don’t want to focus on when, you want to focus on what.
 If you’re right about what, you don’t have to worry about when.”

 Disclosure: The opinions expressed are those of the interviewee and not necessarily United Capital.
 Interviewee is not a representative of United Capital.
 Investing involves risk and investors should carefully consider their own investment objectives and never rely on any single chart, graph or marketing piece to make decisions.
 Content provided is intended for informational purposes only, is not a recommendation to buy or sell any securities, and should not be considered tax, legal, investment advice.
 Please contact your tax, legal, financial professional with questions about your specific needs and circumstances.
 The information contained herein was obtained from sources believed to be reliable, however their accuracy and completeness cannot be guaranteed.
 All data are driven from publicly available information and has not been independently verified by United Capital.